miversen33/import.nvim/README.md

 Note: Import checks the `vim.g._import_imported` variable to ensure that there we only run our init once.

+### UI
+If you use the [`:ImportStatus`](#importstatus) command with no arguments, a floating window is presented with the various packages that import imported for you.
+Additionally, there is a second pane that will display information about the import include
+- Import Duration
+- If the package was imported successfully
+- What it printed during its import
+- Any errors it threw

+#### UI Configuration
+Currently the UI can be configured by calling the [`import.config`](#importconfig) function after loading import.
+All options found in [the options file](https://github.com/miversen33/import.nvim/blob/main/lua/import/opts.lua) can be overriden though there are some sanity checks to ensure that the options are valid.
+The available options (and their defaults) are

+- keypress_select             = "<Enter>",
+- keypress_close              = '<Esc>',
+- keypress_scroll_output_down = '<C-Down>',
+- keypress_scroll_output_up   = '<C-Up>',
+- output_split_type           = 'horizontal', -- Can also be vertical, if I dont know what you passed I will assume horizontal
+- import_failed_icon          = "⛔",
+- import_success_icon         = "✅",
+- import_enable_better_printing = false

+Note: `output_split_type` **MUST** be either `'horizontal'` or `'vertical'`.
+Failure to provide a valid option will result in the default being used.

 ### Vim Commands

 #### :Import